Neonatal Intensive Care Unit (NICU)

 Parent involvement and the baby's environment are important to the growth and development of premature or critically ill infants.
 We offer advanced technology and expertise while supporting parent-baby bonding.
 At Atrium Health Floyd, parents will experience the following:

-Our AngelEye camera system allows parents to check check in on their babies when they can't visit the NICU in person.
+Our AngelEye camera system allows parents to check on their babies when they can't visit the NICU in person.

 The software works with a cellphone, laptop or notebook, and is secure.